NIW Approvals: Physical Sciences Success Stories

 Synthesis and use of novel luminescent compounds.

-USCIS approved a petition for a chemistry researcher working.
-The beneficiary is an organic chemistry researcher specializing in the synthesis and use of novel luminescent compounds.
+USCIS approved a petition for a chemistry researcher specializing in the synthesis and use of novel luminescent compounds.
 The beneficiary received a Ph.D. in inorganic chemistry and a Bachelor of Science degree in chemistry.

 Evidence submitted with the National Interest Waiver petition showed that fluorescent labeling is one of the central techniques in today’s biotechnology research.
 New fluorescent probes and labeling techniques are emerging rapidly.
 The advantages and potentials of lanthanide luminescent probes have been well recognized.
 These probes have been used in the studies of muscle protein movement, protein-DNA interactions and high throughput drug screening.
 The National Interest Waiver petition showed that the beneficiary’s research is breaking new ground in the design, synthesis and application of luminescent lanthanide probes.
 The National Interest petition also argued that the beneficiary’s continuous work as a chemistry researcher will benefit basic biotechnology research, which will advance health care in the United States; and, if commercialized, the beneficiary’s research will benefit the economic growth of the U.S., due to the development and discovery of better pharmaceutical drugs that will result from an advanced understanding of how cells work.